Mimathyma ambica: Male

-Upperside brownish black; a broad white, inwardly oblique, discal band from vein 3 of the forewing to vein 1 of the hindwing, this band bordered broadly on both sides by brilliant iridescent blue and meeting anteriorly 3 white outwardly oblique spots in interspaces 3, 4, 5 of forewing.
-Three preapical small spots and an obscure subterminal series of dots on the fore, and a better defined, slightly curved, subterminal series of spots on the hindwing, all white, also on the latter wing an apical and a tornal fulvous-yellow spot.
-Underside pearly bluish white, the discal band and spots of the upperside showing through pinkish white, the discal spots and band on the forewing bordered interiorly with black, and some black marks in the cell.
-Forewing: an oblique somewhat sinuous postdiscal, and a more even broad terminal band rich brown, the former ending at the tornus in a fulvous-yellow patch bearing a black spot with some black outer markings, the latter white spotted at the tornal angle.
-Hindwing with postdiscal straight and terminal broad bands of the same rich brown, a black white-bordered subtornal spot, and another in interspace 2 placed on the brown postdiscal band.
-Antennae brown; head, thorax and abdomen brown above, white beneath.
+The upperside is brownish black; a broad white, inwardly angled, central band goes from vein 3 of the forewing to vein 1 of the hindwing.
+This band IS bordered broadly on both sides by iridescent blue and anteriorly meeting 3 white outwardly angled spots in interspaces 3, 4, 5.

+Three preapical small spots and an obscure subterminal series of dots are on the fore, and a better defined, slightly curved, subterminal series of spots are on the hindwing, all white, also on the latter wing are one apical and one tornal fulvous-yellow spot.

+The underside is pearly bluish white, the discal band and spots of the upperside showing through pinkish white, the discal spots and band on the forewing are bordered interiorly with black, and some black marks are in the cell.

+On the forewing is an oblique somewhat wavy postdiscal, and a more even broad, rich brown terminal band.
+The former ends at the tornus in a yellowish-orange patch bearing a black spot with black outer markings.
+The latter is white-spotted at the tornal angle.
+The hindwing has postdiscal straight and terminal broad bands of the same rich brown, a black white-bordered subtornal spot, and another in interspace 2 placed on the brown postdiscal band.
+The antennae is brown; the head, thorax and abdomen are brown above and white beneath.

 Female

-Similar to the male with similar markings, but ground colour above dusky brown, the markings yellowish white.
+Similar to the male with similar markings, but the ground colour above is dusky brown, with yellowish white markings.